sparta-science/engineer-job-posting/macos_ios_contract_to_perm.md

  * Our app integrates with Sparta, 3rd party and customer systems to allow large scale adoption.

+We are reimplementing our client app with many new features in macOS/swift.
+As of this writing we have a small wrapper app and a couple of prototypes in process. _This is an all new code base._

 The pandemic has temporarily changed how we hire.
 For now this is a contract position.
 Eventually the pandemic will end and we may want to convert this contract role into regular full time employment.